mstksg/inCode/copy/entries/pararrow.md

 for people to laugh at me.
 Here is my most recent semi-failure --- implicit dataflow parallelism through an Arrow interface.

+tl;dr:

+1. Compose parallelizable computations using expressive proc notation.
+2. Consolidate and join forks to maintain maximum parallelization.
+3. All data dependencies implicit; allows for nice succinct direct translations of normal functions.
+4. All "parallelizable" functions can also trivially be typechecked and run as normal functions, due to arrow polymorphism.

 The Vision
 ----------